rapidsai/cuml/ml-prims/README.md

 Contains some useful scripts.
 Refer to [scripts](scripts/README.md).

 ## external
-Contains submodules that this project in-turn depends on.
+Contains submodules that this project, in-turn, depends on.
 Appropriate location flags will be automatically populated in the main CMakeLists.txt file, for these.

+Description of these submodules:
+1. Nvidia Cutlass - Abstractions for high-performance matrix multipliciation on GPUs
+2. Nvidia Cub - Primitives for high-performance, maintainable CUDA kernel code
+3. Google Test - C++ test framework